ScorpionFiko/UTOR-PROJ01-TEAM12-Space-Trek/README.md

 ## Usage

-- Go to the application at [Click Here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/)
+- [Click here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/)to visit the application.
 - Click on the mission control button.
 - Select from Space Exploration Mission or Mars Exploration Mission.
 - Select the date range.